mwiens91/jrnl/README.md

 :confused: What?
 Here's the motivation:

-When it's 02:00, we're likely to refer this time as night, rather than morning.
+When it's 02:00, we're likely to refer to this time as night, rather than morning.
 Likewise, you might want a journal chunk (for lack of a better term) written at 02:00 to be in the same entry as chunks from (technically) the previous day.
-If you do want such a thing, you can specify a time in your config file.
-At any time before this specified time (inclusive), jrnl will open up the day before's journal entry, as shown in the snippet above.
+If you do want such a thing, you can specify a time in your config file: at any time before this specified time (inclusive), jrnl will open up the day before's journal entry.

 ## Journal structure